lindameh/Team-Alley/README.md

 ## File Structure

-Within the download you'll find the following directories and files:
+The directories and files are as follows:

 ```
 WeLife